Pottawattamie County, Iowa

 Pottawattamie County (/ˌpɑːtəˈwɑːtəmiː/) is a county located in the U.S. state of Iowa.
-At the 2020 census, the population was 93,667, making it the tenth-most populous county in Iowa.
+At the 2020 census, its population was 93,667, making it the tenth-most populous county in Iowa.
 The county takes its name from the Potawatomi Native American tribe.
 The county seat is Council Bluffs.

-Pottawattamie County is included in the Omaha–Council Bluffs, NE–IA Metropolitan Statistical Area.
+Pottawattamie County is included in the Omaha–Council Bluffs, NE–IA metropolitan statistical area.